Male fertility is all about numbers. Men need a certain amount of sperm to contribute to a woman’s pregnancy.

 2. Tribulus Terrestris

-Tribulus terrestris is an herb used in Traditonal Chinese Medicine.
+Tribulus Terrestris is an herb used in Traditional Chinese Medicine.

 From studies conducted in Bulgaria, the herb has been proven to promote an increase in male fertility.

 Tribulus terrestris specifically helps with two male fertility issues: Antisperm antibodies and erectile dysfunction.